practicalli/spacemacs/before-you-start/recommended-command-line-tools.md

 # Recommended Command Line Tools
 Emacs uses several external command line tools.
-There are some very efficient search tools that are recommended (ripgrep, sliver searcher).
+There are some very efficient search tools that are recommended (ripgrep, silver searcher).

 Consider installing these tools to enhance your Spacemacs experience.